 AK: Essentially, it’s easier because we’ve got the experience of previously working on a console.
 Sometimes the fact that you know what questions you need to ask yourself before you start working on something means a world of a difference in the long run.
 It’s also easier because of next-gens having a lot more horsepower and we can harness to make The Witcher 3 look great.
 Xbox 360 is a powerful piece of hardware but, when you compare it to the next generation, it provides only a fraction of what we need to power the vast world of the game.

 Any consideration to releasing Witcher 3 on Xbox 360 and PS3?

 AK: No. When we decided to go open world, we decided to do it like no one else has done it before.
 We wanted a true next-generation experience to unfold before those who decide to buy the game.
 That’s why PlayStation 3 and Xbox 360 versions were out of the question, despite everyone at the studio loving them very much.

 How will the console versions compare to the PC edition?

 AK: It will not differ in any way.
 We aim to deliver the same awesome experience on every platform.

 AK: It is the final instalment in the trilogy.
 It’s because we believe that an ending is one of the crucial parts of a good story.
 We’re certainly not the kind of a studio to milk the franchise and get people’s money for something that should have ended a long time ago.
 We all know examples of that.

-Can we expect any further adventures of the protagonist, Geralt of Rivia, in the future?
+Any further adventures for Geralt of Rivia in the future?